nhsx/skunkworks-bed-allocation/src/forecasting/README.md

 ## 3. Validating the forecast model

 In order to check the performance of the demand predictor, we need to validate the predictions against historic admissions data.
-We can do this by training the model on historic patient admis- sions data, for example on the 120 days between 01/01/2021 and 30/04/2021.
+We can do this by training the model on historic patient admissions data, for example on the 120 days between 01/01/2021 and 30/04/2021.
 We then generate a forecast for the next 7 days, in this example between 01/05/2021 and 07/05/2021, and compare it to historic data from that time period.
 We can look at where the admitted number of patients for each hour lies compared to different confidence intervals and check that the correct amount of historic data lies within each confidence interval, for example 50% of the actual patients that arrived should fall within the 50% confidence interval predicted by the model.

 ### 3.1 Import required modules